seed-labs/seed-emulator/examples/00-simple-peering/README.md

 - Router nodes: from 254 to 200
 - Router nodes in internet exchange: ASN

 For example, in AS150, if a host node joined a local network, it's IP address will be `10.150.0.71`.
 The next host joined the network will become `10.150.0.72`.
-If a router joined a local network, it's IP addresss will be `10.150.0.254`, and if the router joined an internet exchange network (say IX100), it will be `10.100.0.150`.
+If a router joined a local network, it's IP address will be `10.150.0.254`, and if the router joined an internet exchange network (say IX100), it will be `10.100.0.150`.

 Sometimes it will be useful to override the automated assignment for once. `joinNetwork` accept an `address` argument for overriding the assignment: